kitesi/music/README.md

 ## About

-Simple music command line tool that works with local files.
+Simple music command line tool mainly for quick and robust querying.
+Works with local audio files.
 Does not include a tui, or interactive mode.
+Uses vlc internally.

 ## Features